transcom/mymove-docs/docs/backend/setup/database-migrations.md

    Some things to note:
     1. The field names here are pascal case, while in the struct tags, we use the snake case version.
-    2. Notice how we used `string` for `Name`, while we used `*string` for `Bio`.
+    1. Notice how we used `string` for `Name`, while we used `*string` for `Bio`.
 We have a loose convention around using pointers for optional (nullable) fields, and the concrete type for required fields.
         1. One important thing to note here is that this will affect patch requests if you want the API caller to be able to make a request without passing in all the non-nullable fields each time.
 Some options which we use for existing models:
             1. Make the field a pointer on the model.
 This means you will need to have validation somewhere though to ensure that we save a valid value to the DB in the end.
-            2. Follow a pattern similar to the
+            1. Follow a pattern similar to the
                [PPM shipment updater](https://github.com/transcom/mymove/blob/088b87605f19b18b022ff718fcbd5eb8f6962585/pkg/services/ppmshipment/ppm_shipment_updater.go#L44-L49)
                which merges the new and old shipment _before_ validating the shipment.
-    3. We define the plural `type` under the main struct as a slice of the type.
+    1. We define the plural `type` under the main struct as a slice of the type.
+       1. You might see some models that don't follow this pattern, but generally we prefer to follow it so if you are adding a new table it's best to stick with this pattern.

 1. Now you will want to run the migration to test it out with `make db_dev_migrate`.

 #### Model/Table Names With Acronyms

-If your model/table name has an acronym in it, e.g. `PPMShipment`/`ppm_shipments`, you will need to define a receiver function called `TableName` for the struct that helps `Pop` know what the table name should be.
+If your model/table name has an acronym in it, e.g. `PPMShipment`/`ppm_shipments`, you will need to define a receiver function called `TableName` for the model struct that helps `Pop` know what the table name should be.
 An example is our [`PPMShipment` model's receiver function](https://github.com/transcom/mymove/blob/9c2a281dbd777b77064c1ae563531a3f0c7bf9d0/pkg/models/ppm_shipment.go#L62-L65):

 ```go